snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 #### Examples

 1. Creating a new Payment Method.
 No charges.
+Add the __customerId__ parameter to match on an existing Stripe Customer.
+Leave this null to create a new Stripe Customer.
+If you leave this null, when the Stripe Customer is created, we attempt to match on the inserted Stripe Customer Email against all related Contact email addresses.
 ```
 {
     "action": "createPaymentMethod",